-- Maintain the recommended social distance (one and a half meters] between passengers at all times.
+- Maintain the recommended social distance (one and a half meters] during passengers boarding and exiting from the plane.

-- Consider allocating some seats (such as the last three rows) as a quarantine area to deal with potential emergencies during the flight.
+- Allocate some seats (such as the last three rows) as an isolation area to deal with potential emergencies during the flight.

 - Allow air sales in the plane.